Rudy: The Rudy Giuliani Story

-Rudy: The Rudy Giuliani Story is an American television film produced and broadcast in 2003 on the USA Network.
+Rudy: The Rudy Giuliani Story is an American television film produced and broadcast on March 20, 2003 on the USA Network.
 The movie stars James Woods as former New York City mayor Rudy Giuliani and depicts the life of Giuliani, focusing primarily on his mayoral career and response to the September 11 attacks.

-The film was based on the 2000 biography Rudy!: An Investigative Biography of Rudy Giuliani by Wayne Barrett.
+The film was based on the 2000 biography Rudy!: An Investigative Biography of Rudolph Giuliani by Wayne Barrett.

 It has been broadcast in several countries.